abdulsaleh/asyncio-for-ai/README.md

 It matters.

 `asyncio` is a library for writing concurrent code in Python.
-It can help you write faster, more scalable code, whether you're making hundreds of API calls, building data pipelines, or coordinating agent tool calls.
+It can help you write faster, more scalable code, whether you're making API calls, building data pipelines, or orchestrating agents.

 Most `asyncio` tutorials explain how it works, focusing on concurrency primitives. **This guide is about why it matters.**